Tim Landeryou: Career begins (2004-2009)

 Landeryou had some success while making the transition from playing juniors to playing adults, but it was awhile before he reached the podium at national level events.
 Landeryou played in a Racquetball Canada National Team Selection Event for the first time in February 2004 in Victoria, British Columbia, where he defeated Eric Desrochers, 10–15, 15–11, 11–6, in the Round of 16, and then lost to Mike Green, 15–7, 15–8, in the quarterfinals.

 Landeryou and Desrochers played doubles at the 2004 Nationals in Burlington, Ontario, and upset 4th seeds Vincent Gagnon and Francis Guillemette, 15–14, 15–2, in the quarterfinals before losing to eventual champions Mike Green and Tom O’Brien, 15–10, 15–9, in the semi-finals.

-In the 2005 National Team Selection Event in Brossard, Québec, Landeryou again lost to Mike Green, 15–13, 15–6, in the quarterfinals, and finished 5th with a win over Francis Guillemette, 15–12, 3-15, 11–7.
+In the 2005 National Team Selection Event in Brossard, Quebec, Landeryou again lost to Mike Green, 15–13, 15–6, in the quarterfinals, and finished 5th with a win over Francis Guillemette, 15–12, 3-15, 11–7.

 Landeryou played in the 2005 Canadian Championships in Regina, Saskatchewan, where he finished 7th in singles, and 6th in doubles partnering with Hugo Laprise.

 The 2006 National Team Selection Event was in Burnaby, British Columbia, where Landeryou was upset in the Round of 32 by Michael Burgess, 11–15, 17–15, 11–6, although he did win the consolation side to finish 17th.

 In the 2007 National Team Selection Event in Brossard, Québec, Landeryou lost in the quarterfinals to Kris Odegard, 6-15, 15–5, 11–5.
 He ended up finishing 5th.

 At the 2007 Canadian Championships, Landeryou lost in the quarterfinals of singles to Vincent Gagnon.
 He played doubles with his brother James, and they finished 3rd.
 They lost in semi-finals to Mike Green and Brian Istace, but won the 3rd place match versus Francis Guillemette and Kris Odegard.